Bibb school board candidates tout community ties, classroom priorities

 Morton said she’s against raising taxes and wants to ensure efficient use of funds before asking for more from taxpayers.

-She said teachers have told her they want to feel supported and her job as a board member is to enable teachers as much as possible.
+She said teachers have told her they want to feel supported, and her job as a board member would be to facilitate that support as much as possible.

 Candidates for Post 8